itead/Segnix/README.md

-SDK2
+SDK
 ====

-SDK2 for iteaduino Plus
+SDK for iteaduino Plus